-The Group monitors its existing suppliers on an ongoing basis in terms of their product quality, timeliness of delivery, ability to deal with issues, responsiveness to feedback and service quality, among others.
-The Group assesses the performance of suppliers, other than those designated by customers, generally by way of product sample testing, review of quality inspection records, and other methods deemed suitable for gauging their compliance.
+The Group monitors its existing suppliers on an ongoing basis in terms of their product quality, timeliness of delivery, problem solving ability, responsiveness to feedback and service quality, among others.
+The Group assesses the performance of suppliers, other than those designated as sole supplier by customers, generally by way of product sample testing, review of quality inspection records, and other methods deemed suitable for supervising their compliance.

-This year, we have engaged 67 new suppliers.
-Other than those designated by customers, approximately 78% have passed our evaluation to ensure their compliance with the Company's stated requirements.
-The Group has worked out coordinated procedures with the new suppliers and monitored relevant raw materials and semi-finished products in accordance with the quality and technical requirements of customers.
-This year, the Group has assessed the performance of existing suppliers based on the same assessment mechanism.
+During the reporting year, we have engaged 115 new suppliers.
+Other than those designated by customers, approximately 90% have passed our evaluation to ensure their compliance with the Company's stated requirements.
+The Group has coordinated procedures with the new suppliers and monitored relevant raw materials and semi-finished products in accordance with the quality and technical requirements of customers.
+In the reporting year, the Group has assessed the performance of existing suppliers based on the same assessment mechanism.
 Likewise, other than those designated by our customers, arrangements were made to assess all suppliers which had a significant impact on the products.
-Each quarter, approximately 80% of the suppliers have received and passed relevant assessment on average.

-Where necessary, the Group would discuss with customers the performances of suppliers and adjust the criteria for the selection and supervision of suppliers.
+The number and distribution of suppliers which have passed the assessment and been retained by the Group is disclosed in Section 3.2.5.1 of this report.
+Suppliers which do not meet the assessment requirements will be terminated by the Group until they have carried out required rectifications and met the relevant assessment requirements; or, under exceptional circumstances, the Group would discuss with customers the performances of suppliers and adjust the criteria for the selection and supervision of suppliers.